 Luckily, our auto locksmith is here to explain!

 Our auto locksmith explains rekeying

-While the name might sound a tad counterintuitive, the idea behind rekeying is simple: it’s the process of changing a lock or ignition chamber to accept a different key.
+While the name might sound a tad counterintuitive, the idea behind rekeying is simple: it’s the process of changing a lock or ignition chamber to accept

 Each lock or ignition chamber contains a series of pins and tumblers, each cut to match the grooves of your keys.

 During rekeying, your auto locksmith will start by disassembling your locks or ignition chambers.
 Once we’ve taken it apart, we replace the wafers entirely.

 The result?
 By changing these pins and tumblers, a car locksmith can render old keys useless.

 There are plenty of instances where you might have to have your car rekeyed – here are just a couple of them…

 So you’ve lost your keys… or worse, had them stolen.

 Who knows whose hands your car keys are in.
 And if they know where you park your car normally, they may be able to get in freely.